seedcase-project/team/entries/onboarding.md

 4. [Design documentation](https://seedcase-project.org/design/)
     - The design documentation covers stakeholders, design decisions, software architecture, data architecture, and more.

 If something is unclear to you, you are more than welcome to reach out to the other team members on Discord.
-We'll love to help you out.
+We'd love to help you out.

 ## Software